 However, as China continues to rapidly build dual-use infrastructure such as ports in the IOR that could potentially be used to project naval power in the future, India will need the help of the other members of the Quad to deal with this.
-To counter Chinese investments in the region, therefore, India needs the Quad to form a ready viable alternative to Chinese investments in the region by pooling in their political heft and economic resources.
-This will kill two birds with one stone: one it will allow the Quad to stymie the growth of Chinese investments in the region, thereby limiting the buildup of a sustained Chinese naval presence in the IOR that may develop an offensive capability to control SLOCs at some point in future.
+To counter Chinese investments in the region, therefore, India needs the Quad to form a viable alternative to Chinese investments in the region by pooling in their political heft and economic resources.
+This would kill two birds with one stone: first, it would allow the Quad to stymie the growth of Chinese investments in the region, thereby limiting the buildup of a sustained Chinese naval presence in the IOR that may develop an offensive capability to control SLOCs at some point in future.
 Second, it would allow the Quad to project benign intentions by not having an outright military intent.

 In sum, one can see why India needs the Quad to counter Chinese investments in the IOR before it can spawn an illiberal maritime order, while at the moment it does not need the Quad to externally balance China militarily.
 India does have a developing interest in the SCS, but its direct commercial interest is limited to Vietnam and it seeks to partner with ASEAN in taking a consensus-based instead of confrontation-based approach to address maritime security issues.
 The reluctance to extend mutual security guarantees is, therefore, a product of a pragmatic policy that sees no benefit in a military alliance in the IOR, mainly resulting from India’s historical misgivings about partnering with the United States militarily.
 The real strength of the Quad for India lies in its collective investment power and its potential to be an economic alternative to China for regional states.
 This can challenge the foundation of the maritime order Beijing seeks to establish.

 Image 2: Raisina Dialogue via Twitter